New Book Out Now

 Our reputation is based on applying the most up-to-date knowledge and wide practical experience to the challenges facing senior managers today.
 The need for 1-day masterclasses on vital strategy, innovation and change topics is triggered by recurring challenges we encounter in our work.

 The format is bringing together small numbers of participants from non-competing companies.
-Pre-work includes: a short diagnosis which informs final content; and reviewing carefully selected articles.
+Pre-work includes answering a few questions which will inform the final content.
 AO Masters make short presentations illustrated with live local and international cases, tools and advice on company applications.

 Do you have a strategy for your strategy?